NREL/ditto/README.md

 Flexible representations for power system components are defined in the ditto models defined [here](https://github.com/NREL/ditto/tree/master/ditto/models)
 DiTTo implements a _many-to-one-to-many_ parsing framework which makes it modular and robust.
 The [reader modules](https://github.com/NREL/ditto/tree/master/ditto/readers) parse data files of distribution system format (e.g. OpenDSS) and create an object for each electrical component.
 These objects are stored in a [Store](https://github.com/NREL/ditto/blob/master/ditto/store.py) instance.
 The [writer modules](https://github.com/NREL/ditto/tree/master/ditto/writers) are then used to export the data stored in memory to a selected output distribution system format (e.g. Gridlab-D) which are written to disk.

-Additional functionality can be found in the documentation: [](https://nrel.github.io/ditto).
+Additional functionality can be found in the documentation [here](https://nrel.github.io/ditto).

 ## Quick Start